Welcome to my complete guide on how to start a blog for beginners – the easiest way possible.

-Pinterest Traffic Avalanche is the online course I enrolled in to help boost my traffic up to almost 90K monthly pageviews and 4K daily pageviews after only blogging for a few months.
+Pinterest Traffic Avalanche is the online course I enrolled in to help boost my traffic to over 200,000 monthly pageviews and 10K daily pageviews after only blogging for less than a year.

 It has been, in other words, insanely helpful.

 Read my full review of Pinterest Traffic Avalanche here.

 These are screenshots of my Google Analytics to show the growth in pageviews over a series of months.

 Pinterest is amazing for beginners, and you can begin to drive a solid amount of traffic to your new blog quickly – if you do it right (hence the course).

 There are a lot of unwritten rules to follow when it comes to Pinterest and you don’t want to risk getting banned from the platform – it’s such a hassle to get your account reactivated.

 This is why I suggest learning from the best of the best.
 Lauren McManus and Alex Nerney are the creators behind Pinterest Traffic Avalanche and founders of the very successful health and fitness website Avocadu.